Epchk/Tablo_Lite/README.md

 - Manually enter IP address of TabloTV device and store in a cookie.
 - Manually enter the URL of a guide data website and store in a cookie.

+#### Limitations

+The Tablo devices with HDMI out support do not encode video in a format that is supported by the video player.

 ### Channels
 - List basic device information.
 - List available channels, 50 at a time.